-The maximum number of simultaneous iterative queries that the server will allow to be sent to a single upstream name server before blocking additional queries.
+This sets the maximum number of simultaneous iterative queries that the server allows to be sent to a single upstream name server before blocking additional queries.
 This value should reflect how many fetches would normally be sent to any one server in the time it would take to resolve them.
 It should be smaller than recursive-clients.

-Optionally, this value may be followed by the keyword drop or fail, indicating whether queries will be dropped with no response, or answered with SERVFAIL, when all of the servers authoritative for a zone are found to have exceeded the per-server quota.
+Optionally, this value may be followed by the keyword drop or fail, indicating whether queries are dropped with no response or answered with SERVFAIL, when all of the servers authoritative for a zone are found to have exceeded the per-server quota.
 The default is fail.

-If fetches-per-server is set to zero, then there is no limit on the number of fetches per query and no queries will be dropped.
+If fetches-per-server is set to zero, there is no limit on the number of fetches per query and no queries are dropped.
 The default is zero.